joesparrow/palindromeevents/index.md

 ## How do I get my medal?

-Simple, send some evidence that you covered some distance on 12th Feb.
+Simple, send some evidence that you covered some distance on 12th Feb to **finished@palindromeday.co.uk**.
 You can do this by sending a:

 - screen shot of your strava activity
 - picture of your fitness watch
 - anything that proves you covered some distance.

-to finished@palindromeday.co.uk.

 Assuming your evidence passes our highly stringent examination uou will get a response requesting a postal address and letting you know how to pay for your medal.